 Mining interests represent capitalized expenditures related to the development of mining properties and related plant and equipment.
 Depletion of mine properties is charged on a unit-of-production basis over proven and probable reserves and a portion of resources expected to be converted to reserves.
-Depreciation of plant and equipment and corporate office equipment, vehicles, software and leaseholds is calculated using the straightline method, based on the lesser of economic life or expected life of mine.
+Depreciation of plant and equipment and corporate office equipment, vehicles, software and leaseholds is calculated using the straight-line method, based on the lesser of economic life of the asset and the expected life of mine.
 At the end of the each calendar year estimates of proven and probable gold reserves and a portion of resources expected to be converted to reserves are updated and the calculations of amortization of mining interest, plant and equipment is prospectively revised.